(Hope Edelman, "Motherless Daughters, The Legacy of Loss," 1994, 2014)

 - Shock and Disbelief (feeling in a "fog"; on "automatic"; numb)

 - Anger (at the loss; the illness and the toll it took on mother and daughter; "Why don't I have a 'normal' life?!"
 "Why me?!"
-"Why did this happen to my mother?!");
+"Why did this happen to my mother?!"
+"Why didn't she take better care of herself!"

-- Depression (sadness, crying, difficulty getting out of bed, loss of enjoyment in usually pleasureable activities, changes in eating or sleeping);
+- Depression (sadness, crying, difficulty getting out of bed, loss of enjoyment in usually pleasurable activities, changes in eating or sleeping);

 - Denial ("I'm OK"..."I'll avoid thinking about mom and what happened".."I won't connect with the pain I feel"..."I'll just stay busy";